simonb83/DataScienceIntensive/capstone/reports/milestone.md

 1. In general, given 12 classes, we would expect around 8% classification rate simply by picking at random, and so in this case we do only slightly better using the simple histogram classifier.
 2. There is no difference between using Intersection and L1 Norm as a distance metric
 3. The RGB only histogram gives the best result in this case, and adding more features by including Greyscale data actually decreases accuracy, however the difference is very small, and it is important to note that this is only based on one run of the model
+4. Independent of the histogram type, the classifiers typically had low precision across all classes, meaning a high tendency towards false positives
+5. The only class for which the classifiers had good recall was Pork Chop, with a score of 0.76 in the RGB + Greyscale model; otherwise, recall was also low across classes

 For more details see: [histogram_classifier.ipynb](../notebooks/histogram_classifier.ipynb)